Top 10 Poker Games 2022

-- Lowball games are a fun way to spice things up if Hold'em is getting stale.
+- Lowball games are a fun way to spice things up.

 - Each player is dealt five cards and there's a round of betting starting with the player to the left of the big blind.

-- Anyone still in must show down their cards and the best five-card high poker hand wins the pot.
+- Anyone still in must shows their cards, the best five-card high poker hand wins the pot.

-- Even though everyone basically knows how to play, you can get a big edge with just a little bit of strategy study.
+- A big edge possible with just a little bit of strategy study.